gergelyacs/digital-garden/src/site/notes/Blog/Data Protection/Extracting Sensitive Information from Aggregated Data  - Part 1.md

 ### Handling many queries and records

-Although convex optimization, including OLS, have polynomial time complexity in the record number $n$ and query number $m$, they can become quite slow and memory-intensive for large datasets with many queries as they operate on the entire matrix $\mathbf{A}$.
+Even convex optimization, including OLS, can become quite slow and memory-intensive for large datasets with many queries as they operate on the entire matrix $\mathbf{A}$.
 Iterative methods, on the other hand, generate a sequence of approximate solutions that converge progressively closer to the exact solution with each iteration.
 These methods are typically less computationally demanding, though their convergence rate depends on the properties of matrix $\mathbf{A}$.
 Common iterative methods include the [Jacobi method](https://en.wikipedia.org/wiki/Jacobi_method), the [Conjugate Gradient method](https://en.wikipedia.org/wiki/Conjugate_gradient_method), or the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS).
-However, these algorithms may still be inefficient when dealing with a large number of equations and not only unknowns.
+However, these algorithms may still be inefficient when dealing with a large number of equations (queries) and not only unknowns (records).

 To address this, we present a solution based on [stochastic gradient descent (SGD)](https://en.wikipedia.org/wiki/Gradient_descent), which uses only one row of the matrix $\mathbf{A}$ per iteration.
 This approach is particularly appealing in online scenarios where queries must be audited in real-time, or where storing the entire query set is impractical due to legal constraints or the sheer number of queries.